 The stadium is a little remote depending on your hotel/apartment/condo location in Bangkok.
 We’re trying to plan our activities around the locations where we’re residing to keep our transportation issues to a minimum.
 I want to say that we paid about 200฿ to go back to our hotel via a taxi.
 Yes, that’s an outrageous price for a ten minute drive in Bangkok.
 As with many of our trips to foreign countries, I accept that I’m going to be taken advantage of by taxi drivers.
 I’d rather just pay a few extra coins and not worry about it.
 So, logistically, it wasn’t difficult to go to the stadium.

 As for the event itself?
 We enjoyed it far more than we expected to enjoy it!
-Even if “fighting” isn’t your thing, this is a great way to watch the Thai’s, both the fighters and the locals, engage in their countries national sport.
-It’s engaging, enlightening way to spend an evening.
+Even if “fighting” isn’t your thing, Muay Thai is a great way to watch the Thais, both the fighters and the locals, engage in their country’s national sport.
+It’s an engaging, enlightening way to spend an evening.